Minnesota All Star Prospects

 You shouldn't cite problems without offering some solutions.
 I offered four recommendations that could be funded by the state Legion or could be self-financing costing the board nothing.

 1. Sponsor four fall baseball teams.
 The State Director had expressed to us interest in fall ball.
-There are plug-and-play leagues already established in Minnesota allowing an easy way to see if there is interest among Legion coaches and players for fall ball.
-Many play for club teams inj the fall leagues.
+There are plug-and-play leagues already established in Minnesota.
+Many Legion players play for club teams in the fall leagues.
 Why play not for a Legion team?

 2. Sponsor a Legion Coaches Association or advisory group.
-Legion coaches are the core of the program (or so I thought).
+Legion coaches are the core of the program .
 They have energy and ideas.
-Each of us has only so much band width I said.
-Included Legion coaches and it will [pay dividends.
+Us opld guys have only so much energy and band width.
+Include Legion coaches and it will pay dividends.

 4. The final recommendation was to create a board subcommittee for All Stars and whatever else might come along.
 We need expanmded communication and coordination.